eddy5641/RitoBugs/README.md

 # RitoBugs
 This is a list of bugs that I know about for League of Legends.
 There are a few that may no longer work; however, Riot tends to patch bugs that get exploited by the community.

+### Note
+I do not not how to exploit all of these bugs.
+I have just recieved proof that they exist.

 # Bug list
 ## Client Bugs
 #### Working